Algorismia/Aquaeductus/README.md

 ### Python

-For python, if you would like to run the tests and the code analysis tool, you would have to do:
+For python, if you want to run the tests (for the iterative version) and the code analysis tool (for the recursive and iterative version) do:

 ```
     $ make test